 NOTE: It is your responsibility to meet all requirements in your program.
 You should refer to departmental requirements for additional prerequisites for student teaching.

 Apply for Student Teaching

-If you are planning to student teach in either the Fall or Spring semesters of a given academic year, you must attend a Student Teaching Informational Meeting prior to the semester that you will student teach.
+If you will student teach in either the Fall or Spring semesters of a given academic year, you must attend a Student Teaching Informational Meeting prior to the semester that you will student teach.

 Student Teaching Handbook

 Your student teaching placement is directed and coordinated by the Office of Field Experiences.
-Therefore, you should not attempt in any manner to arrange your own student teaching placement.
+Therefore, you should not attempt in any manner to arrange your own placement.

 The sequential activities designed to produce the appropriate student teaching placements are outlined below:

-- You will be notified by the Office of Field Experiences of the placement selection in time for you to contact your cooperating teachers and arrange for a visit in your assigned school.
+- You will be notified by the Office of Field Experiences of your placement.
+You will then contact your clinical educator and arrange a visit to the school.